Royce-Coolidge/Rowleys_Coding_CheatSheet/docs/developme_react.md

 children. props. - is anythimng you put between the operning and closing tags of the component.

-### STATE:
+# State:

-Using state with class components consists of three parts: • Setting up our initial state
+Using state with class components consists of three parts:
+1. Setting up our initial state
-• Displaying values based on this.state in our JSX
+2. Displaying values based on this.state in our JSX
-• Updating this.state when events are fired
+3. Updating this.state when events are fired

 Click event:
 let counter = 0;